ImageMagick/Usage-Markdown/formats/index.md

 Sometimes the raw data may have some extra header information attached.
 To allow IM to skip over this information you can specify an 'byte\_offset' in the "`-size`" setting.

-For example skip a 48 byte header...
+For example, skip a 48 byte header...

 ~~~{.skip}
 convert -size 512x512+48 -depth 8 image.rgb    image.png